brunodrugowick/omnistack-tindev-backend/README.md

 Dislikes the user specified on `devId`.

+### GET on /controlPanel

+Returns a static HTML page with some admnistrative operations performed via [Vue.js](https://vuejs.org).

+That's cool, isn't?
+I think it is!

 ## Environment Variables for the application to work properly

 For development, I recommend the use of `dotenv` package, then you can have those env vars set on a .env file.
 For production, please, make sure to use at least the required env vars below: